NaomiProject/naomi-docs/configuration/tti.md

 ## Padatious

-Padatious uses the FANN (Fast Artificial Neural Net) library to train a neural net to recognize intents.
+Padatious uses the FANN2 (Fast Artificial Neural Net 2) library to train a neural net to recognize intents.

 Project home: